 His writing is simultaneously fluid and focused, covering every facet of LBJ’s life and teasing out his personality and motives to not just write about him but to understand him and, by extension, the people around him, the ever taciturn but always kind Sam Rayburn among them.

 2. David McCullough

 McCullough can distill complex subjects down to their pith.
 His ability to take a feat of engineering as he did in The Great Bridge and dismantle it to its origins scientific, political and personal is the mark of a writer who knows his subject inside and out.
 His books have both breadth and brevity.
 His histories, biographies and compilations have a very human element to them.
-The Great Bridge was just as much a history of the Roeblings who built the Brooklyn Bridges as it was a history of the Brooklyn Bridge.
+The Great Bridge was just as much a history of the Roeblings who built the Brooklyn Bridges as it was a history of the city and of the Bridge itself.

 McCullough also put me on course to read a biography of every U.S. president.
-John Adams and Truman eventually led me to Caro’s work, and much as Caro ushered me irretrievably into reading about LBJ, McCullough gave me reason to read just over 1000 pages on Truman – twice over.
+John Adams and Truman eventually led me to Caro’s work, and much as Caro ushered me irretrievably into reading about LBJ, McCullough gave me reason to read just more than 1000 pages on Truman – twice over.

 3. (and 4.)
 Richard Pevear and Larissa Volokhonsky

 After I finished Pevear and Volokhonsky’s translation of Anna Karenina I never could choose otherwise.
 They’ve disappointed me only once with Doctor Zhivago (The Hayward-Hariri translation is a more emphatic read of Pasternak), and if I see a new effort from them – most recently I picked up the hardback for their work on Pushkin’s prose – I will buy without perusal.